 Some young people with a restricted diet or oral sensitivity may be very reluctant to take medication orally.
-Carefully planned interventions using social stories and the advice of the speech and language therapist and occupational therapist may help to overcome this reluctance.
+Carefully planned interventions using social stories and protocols using advice from external professionals may help to overcome this reluctance.

 Related to the sensory and communication difficulties experienced by many young people with ASC it may be hard for the child to identify the location of any pain they may be experiencing and describe this accurately to a third person.
 Using a visual support such as a body map and a word arrow using a meaningful word for the child may help overcome this difficulty.